MongoDB integration with FastNetMon Advanced

 tar -cpzf ~/fastnetmon_configuration_dump.tar.gz $FASTNETMON_BACKUP_PATH

-How could I import MongoDB backup?
+How to import a MongoDB backup?

 We recommend using our own backup tool.